top of page

 • L'École Supérieure Catholique de Droit.
 Haiti.
 Law students.

-• Daystar University, Nairobi, Kenya.
-Mentored a professor who is a Catholic sister.
+• Daystar University.
+Nairobi, Kenya.
+Mentored a professor who is also a Catholic sister.

 Institutes, Associations, and Think Tanks